Fastlane (2016)

-The 2016 Fastlane was the second Fastlane professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on February 21, 2016, at Quicken Loans Arena in Cleveland, Ohio.
-This was the last Fastlane event to be held before the reintroduction of the brand extension in July.
+The 2016 Fastlane was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the second Fastlane and took place on February 21, 2016, at Quicken Loans Arena in Cleveland, Ohio.
+This was the last Fastlane to be held before the reintroduction of the brand extension in July.

-The event consisted of eight matches, including one on the Kickoff pre-show.
+Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Roman Reigns defeated Brock Lesnar and Dean Ambrose in a triple threat match to become the #1 contender for the WWE World Heavyweight Championship to face Triple H at WrestleMania 32.
-In other prominent matches, AJ Styles defeated Chris Jericho by submission and Charlotte defeated Brie Bella by submission to retain the WWE Divas Championship.
+In other prominent matches, AJ Styles defeated Chris Jericho, and Charlotte defeated Brie Bella to retain the WWE Divas Championship.

 Production

 Background

 In February 2015, WWE held a pay-per-view (PPV) and WWE Network event titled Fastlane.
-The name of the event was chosen as a reference to its position on the "Road to WrestleMania," being held in the two-month period between the Royal Rumble and WWE's flagship event.
-A second Fastlane event was scheduled for February 21, 2016, at Quicken Loans Arena in Cleveland, Ohio, thus establishing Fastlane as an annual pay-per-view for the promotion.
+The name of the event was chosen as a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event.
+On September 26, 2015, a second Fastlane event was scheduled for February 21, 2016, at Quicken Loans Arena in Cleveland, Ohio, thus establishing Fastlane as an annual pay-per-view for the promotion.

 Storylines

-The card consisted of eight matches, including one of the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised eight matches, including one of the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television programs, Raw and SmackDown.

 At the Royal Rumble, Triple H won the Royal Rumble match by eliminating WWE World Heavyweight Champion Roman Reigns and Dean Ambrose to win the WWE World Heavyweight Championship.
-On the following night on Raw, Stephanie McMahon scheduled a Triple Threat match featuring the rumble runner-up Ambrose, the previous champion Reigns and Brock Lesnar at the event, with the winner facing Triple H at WrestleMania 32 for the title.
+On the following night on Raw, Stephanie McMahon scheduled a triple threat match featuring the rumble runner-up Ambrose, the previous champion Reigns, and Brock Lesnar at the event, with the winner facing Triple H at WrestleMania 32 for the title.

 At the Royal Rumble, Kalisto defeated Alberto Del Rio to win the WWE United States Championship.
 Del Rio then invoked his rematch clause to face Kalisto for the title at the event.
 The match was later moved to the Fastlane Kickoff pre-show, with Del Rio challenging Kalisto to a two-out-of-three falls match.

 On the February 1 episode of Raw, Brie Bella defeated WWE Divas Champion Charlotte in a non-title match, earning a title match against Charlotte at the event.

 On the same episode of Raw, Sasha Banks split from Team B.A.D., thus turning face, causing her former teammates Naomi and Tamina to attack Banks during her match against Becky Lynch.
 Lynch assisted Banks, setting up a tag team match between the two teams for the event.